University of KwaZulu-Natal

 These charges do not include passport and visa fees, airfare, books and supplies, possible medical vaccinations or incidental expenses such as laundry, personal travel or entertainment.

-Below is an estimated worksheet of costs for the Fall 2013 semester at UKZN:
+Below is an estimated worksheet of costs for the Spring 2014 semester at UKZN: